sixf/en/research/index.md

 title: Research
 ---

-Xingfeng is principally a community ecologist and biogeographer, with a special interest in birds and mammals.
+Xingfeng is principally a community ecologist and biogeographer, with a special interest in animal ecology.
 Using functional and phylogenetic approaches, his current research examines community assembly of island faunas, biodiversity changes after habitat fragmentation, and human impacts on biodiversity at the large scale.

 ## Research Interests